TafadzwaMangena/quick_play--tic-tac-toe/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/), was used to test and validate the code.
 - I got the assistance in changing the colors of the players on [Stack Overflow](https://stackoverflow.com/).
 - The game grid container was inspired by [Bro Code](https://www.youtube.com/@BroCodez)'s Youtube channel.
+- I learnt and had a better understanding of enabling and disabling buttons on [HereWeCode](https://herewecode.io/blog/enable-and-disable-button-javascript/).
+- I learnt and had a better understanding on Dialogs and Modals on [webdevsimplified.com](https://blog.webdevsimplified.com/).

 ### Content

 - The information on the Welcome Page and Options and Rules Page was generated from [chatgpt](https://chatgpt.com/).
-- The workout routines were taken from [health.com](https://www.health.com/)
+- The workout routines were taken from [health.com](https://www.health.com/).
-- The article on the footer is from [Medium](https://medium.com/)
+- The article on the footer is from [Medium](https://medium.com/).

 ### Media